 The genetic abnormality puts the fox at a disadvantage.
 Its white features make it much more difficult for it to camouflage itself when seeking prey.

 The five-month-old fox is not aggressive and its owner has a state permit that allows him to keep the fox, said Ivan J. Capifali, CCAA deputy director.
+He wasn't sure of the fox's gender.

 The fox was spotted in the 5400-block of West Jackson Street in late October.
 This weekend, the fox was seen sitting on burned-out house in the 5500-block of West Rice Street.